 For this assignment, the candidate will complete a Coding Matrix Question Assignment and evaluate 2 research articles (quantitative and single-subject).
 The candidate will then complete the quality indicator matrix using two of the articles from the list provided in the assignment instructions.
 All areas of the matrix must be completed.
 (CLO: A, B, C, D)

 Personalized Research and Assessment Glossary Assignment

 Throughout this course, the candidate will develop a Personal Research and Assessment Glossary where the candidate will use the provided template to record important or unfamiliar words, topics, and concepts.
 This glossary is to be completed throughout the course and will require the candidate to identify, define with personal meanings, understand terminology, utilize scholarly resources, as well as, serve as a diagnostic self-monitoring tool.
 The glossary will represent the candidate’s journey throughout this course.

 Course Reflection Assignment

 The candidate will answer questions found in the Course Reflection Template.
 This assignment will require the candidate to reflect on the knowledge, concepts, and skills learned throughout the course, then analyze their importance.
 The candidate will further synthesize how he/she can utilize the course information and discuss what more he/she need to learn.
 At least 800 words are required.
 (CLO: A, B, C, D, E, F)

 For this assignment, the candidate will create a PowerPoint presentation from the perspective of an administrator or leader in the field of education to be presented to pre-service or in-service teachers regarding the utilization of data-based decision-making with a student with special needs.
-The presentation must include 15 slides, excluding the title and reference slides, and must include notes for each slide with supporting evidence from the two course texts.
+The presentation must include 15 - 20 slides, excluding the title and reference slides, and must include notes for each slide with supporting evidence from the course readings.
 (CLO: B, C, D, E)